Updated search for $B_c^+$ decays to two charm mesons: Systematic uncertainties

 The limited size of the simulation samples results in uncertainties that are uncorrelated between the BDT samples and \Dz decay channels on the efficiency ratios $\varepsilon(\Bc)/\varepsilon(\Bp)$.
 All other systematic uncertainties are treated as fully correlated.
 A small uncertainty on the reconstruction efficiency results from that on the \Bc lifetime~\cite{PDG2020}.
 Uncertainties on the PID efficiencies cancel to first order in the ratio $\varepsilon(\Bc)/\varepsilon(\Bp)$ because of the identical particle content of the final state, and the difference in relative efficiencies with and without PID corrections is used to estimate the uncertainty from the PID correction procedure.
 The requirement to select at most one \BporBc candidate per event introduces an efficiency that may not be well reproduced by simulation.
 Therefore, the fraction of candidates removed by the requirement of at most one \BporBc candidate per event is attributed as a systematic uncertainty.
-Residual differences appear in the comparison of the distributions of the BDT output between background-subtracted data and simulation.
+Residual differences appear in the comparison of the distributions of the BDT output between background-subtracted \Bp signal from data and simulation.
 The effect on the relative efficiency is evaluated by correcting the simulation to match the distributions in data.
-The background from \mbox{\decay{\Bp}{\Dzb\Kp\Km\pip}} decays to the \mbox{\decay{\Bp}{\Ds\Dzb}} signal is assigned an uncertainty of 100\% of its yield, resulting in a normalisation uncertainty of less than 1\%.
-The measurements of the branching fraction ratios according to Eqs.~\ref{eq:bfcalc_1SDpDs} and \ref{eq:bfcalc_2S} involve the value of \mbox{$\BF(\decay{\Dstarp}{\Dp\pizgamma})$}, the uncertainty of which~\cite{PDG2020} is taken into account.
+The background from \mbox{\decay{\Bp}{\Dzb\Kp\Km\pip}} decays to the \mbox{\decay{\Bp}{\Ds\Dzb}} signal is assigned an uncertainty of 100\% of its yield, resulting in a fractional uncertainty of less than 1\%.
+The measurements of the branching fraction ratios according to Eqs.~\ref{eq:bfcalc_1SPDpDs} and \ref{eq:bfcalc_2S} involve the value of \mbox{$\BF(\decay{\Dstarp}{\Dp\pizgamma})$}, the uncertainty of which~\cite{PDG2020} is taken into account.

-Other uncertainties, listed below, do not directly affect the normalisation and are taken into account by varying the fit model.
+Other uncertainties, listed below, are instead taken into account by varying the fit model.
 Unless specified otherwise, these uncertainties are taken into account by replacing fixed values of the model parameters by their Gaussian constraints.